Seafood’s got a reputation for being intimidating to cook and difficult to prepare.

 Hailed by Jamie Oliver as a ‘mind-blowing masterpiece’ and by Renĕ Redzepi from Noma as ‘an inspiring read’ the whole fish cookbook takes fish and seafood cookery to a whole new level.

 Winner of 2 James Beard awards in 2020, the whole fish cookbook aims to change the way we think about seafood and explores what happens if we treat fish the same way we would meat.

 Divided into 2 main parts the first section of the book (the knowledge) covers stuff like sourcing, storage, and fish prep / butchery.
-Before moving on to Josh’s more advanced concepts like dry-aging, curing, and treating fish like meat.
+Before moving on to Josh’s more advanced concepts like dry-ageing, curing, and treating fish like meat.

 There’s even a couple of desserts at the end if you fancy trying your hand at a vanilla cheesecake with john dory roe biscuit or fish fat chocolate slice.